-- B. Participation in Learned and Professional Societies - Personal membership in learned societies and professional organizations is linked to the faculty member's scholarly interests and association with professional colleagues.
-Therefore, it is the policy of the University that the faculty member rather than the University pay for such personal memberships. - 2.
+B. Participation in Learned and Professional Societies

+- 1. Personal membership in learned societies and professional organizations are often essential to the faculty member's scholarly interests and association with professional colleagues.
+Furthermore, they often provide valuable resources for teaching that contribute to the university.
+Because the cost of memberships varies within the disciplines, Deans and Chairs are responsible for both evaluating requests to cover memberships and determining what portion of their school and departmental budgets may be used to help cover these expenses. - 2.
 Funds for attendance at meetings or conventions of learned societies or professional conferences must be approved in advance by the Dean.
 The actual expenditure for this purpose will depend upon the approved budgeted amount. - 3.
 Within the limits of the budget and subject to pre-approval of the Dean, faculty members shall be reimbursed for expenses incurred in traveling to conventions or conferences according to the following criteria:

 - a.
 If travel is requested or required by the University itself, all transportation costs are paid by the University, together with the normal subsistence costs for each day spent at the destination. - b.
 If the travel benefits the professional development of the faculty member and therefore is beneficial to, but not required by, the University (e.g., the reading of a paper at a convention or conference), transportation costs are paid by the University, together with half of the subsistence costs for each day at the destination required for the particular professional activity. - c.
 If the travel benefits principally the faculty member (e.g., attendance at a scholarly convention or conference), the University pays half the transportation costs but no subsistence allotment shall be provided. - d.
-All expenses, itemized and accompanied by receipts, must be approved by the respective Dean before being submitted to the Business Office for payment. - C. Faculty Performance Evaluation and Feedback
+All expenses, itemized and accompanied by receipts, must be approved by the respective Dean before being submitted to the Business Office for payment.

+C. Faculty Performance Evaluation and Feedback